Sean Gullette: Acting

 His professional work in film began in 1998, when he co-wrote and played the lead role in the award-winning Pi, directed by longtime collaborator Darren Aronofsky.
 He has since played principal and supporting roles in some twenty films including Brad Anderson's Happy Accidents (with Vincent D'Onofrio and Marisa Tomei) and Darren Aronofsky's Requiem for a Dream (with Jennifer Connelly), the German film Toskana Karrussel (with Susanna Lothar) and as a guest actor on network TV dramas.
 His occasional theater work has included the lead in the New York premiere of Susan Sandler's If I Were a Train.

 In 2010 he played principal roles in Blue Ridge, directed by Vincent Sweeney, and Die zwei Leben des Daniel Shore, with Nikolai Kinski and Morjana Alaoui, directed by Michael Dreher.

 In 2015 he played supporting roles in the film Zanj Revolution, by Tariq Teguia and in 2013 Rock the Casbah by Laila Marrakshi.
+In 2025 he returned to acting with supporting roles in four films: COUTURE by Alice Winocour (as the voice of Angelina Jolie's husband on the phone!); SIGHT UNSEEN by Shawn Antoine II (as a Catholic priest in 1970's South Bronx), SEE ME by Cormac Fingeret and BLOOD by Emre and Levent Kucuk.

-Gullette performs spoken word pieces on the songs "Song of Alice" from Israeli-French singer Keren Ann's fourth album, Nolita on Blue Note/Capitol/EMI Records and on Northern Irish DJ and musician David Holmes's album Bow Down to the Exit Sign.
+Gullette performed spoken word pieces on the songs "Song of Alice" from Keren Ann's fourth album, Nolita on Blue Note/Capitol/EMI Records and on Northern Irish DJ and musician David Holmes's album Bow Down to the Exit Sign.